gary-dalton/RaspberryPi-projects/core_pi_v2.md

 # Overview

 Start with a Raspberry Pi image.
 This is an image saved after following the [RPi Initial Setup Guide](rpi_initial_setup.html) and [RPi Desktop Mods](rpi_gui_changes.html).
 The image should not be Lite.
-If you do not have such an image, start with a Raspbian image and follow the aforementioned guides before returning here.
+If you do not have such an image, start with a Raspbian image and follow the Initial Setup Guide until reaching [Update and upgrade the Pi](rpi_initial_setup.html#6).
+Now, jump to [Install Apt-Cacher-NG](#4) of this guide before completing the Initial Setup Guide and the Desktop Mods.
+Once those are completed, return here.

 ## Wireless router